 Includes studies on approaches and measures of prevention, risk factors and susceptibility to pain at individual and population levels.

-Includes mechanisms of analgesia underlying pharmacological approaches; behavioral pharmacology, pK, studies of active metabolites, and drug-target (single and multiple) interactions.
-Also includes evaluation and management measures of these individual or combined (poly-pharmacy) treatments.
+Includes mechanisms underlying pharmacological approaches; behavioral pharmacology, studies of active metabolites, and drug-target interactions.
+Includes evaluation of these individual or combined treatments.

 Sex & Gender Differences:

-Includes research on sex and gender differences (males and females, and lesbian, bisexual, gay, and transgender in biopsychosocial mechanisms and treatments for pain and pain conditions, susceptibility to pain, and treatment response.
-Subcategories include: a) Male and b) Female
+Sex and gender (lesbian, bisexual, gay, and transgender) differences (males and females) in mechanisms and treatments for pain and pain conditions, susceptibility to pain, and treatment response.

 Training in Pain Research: